Roslyn Thurmond - Obituary

 Roslyn Thurmond

-Survivors include her husband, Terrell Thurmond; one daughter, Terrellyn Thurmond; three sons, Cornelious Mitchell, Lloyd Mitchell, & Josiah Thurmond; one sister, Mariah Blocker; four brothers, Evan White, Quniton White, T.J.
-Blocker, & Vydale Blocker; Grandparents, Nancy Blocker & Rick Blocker; and a host of other relatives.
+Survivors include her husband, Terrell Thurmond; one daughter, Terrellyn Thurmond; three sons, Cornelious Mitchell, Lloyd Mitchell, & Josiah Thurmond; father, Thomas (Cheryl) Blocker; sister, Mariah Blocker; four brothers, Evan White, Quniton White, T.J.
+Blocker, & Vydale Blocker; Grandmother, Nancy Blocker; and a host of other relatives.

 G.L.
 BRIGHTHARP & SONS MORTUARY